UK delivery £3.50 to a Collectplus.co.uk shop, £4.00 Yodel to an easy delivery address, £8.00 Royal Mail

 Workers are free to join a union.
 Community is an unusually good one but other unions's standard of help is not reported and the large ones use no-win no-fee lawyers on commission.

 Not always known.
 There is probably a corporate social responsibility statement.
-Some UK companies have joined ethicaltrade.org to co-ordinate the kinds of claims they make.
+Some UK companies have joined EthicalTrade.org to co-ordinate the kinds of ethical claims they make.

 Taxpayers subsidise this through a Foreign Office but are not allowed to see the detail.